buildpacks/rfcs/text/0000-app-mixins.md

 - *application developer* - a person who is using buildpacks to transform their application code into an OCI image
 - *root buildpack* - a new type of buildpack that runs as the root user
-- *stackpack* - a type of root buildpack that runs against the stack image(s) instead of an app.
+- *stack buildpack* - a type of root buildpack that runs against the stack image(s) instead of an app.
 It is distinguished by a static list of mixins it can provide.

 An application developer may specify a list of mixins in their application's `project.toml` file like this: